Traumatic Brain Injury Lawyer in San Francisco

 National Institute on Disability and Rehabilitation Research (NIDRR) provides support and leadership for a comprehensive program of research related to the rehabilitation of individuals with disabilities.
 Their website is http://www.ed.gov/about/offices/list/osers/nidrr/index.html

 Cases involving Traumatic Brain Injury are complex and require an attorney who has a thorough understanding of the symptoms, prognosis and treatment of TBI and is experienced in successfully handling cases involving TBI.
-You need an attorney with the right combination of legal experience and medical knowledge to advise you about your legal rights and treatment alternatives to ensure that your rights are properly protected.
+You need a traumatic brain injury lawyer with the right combination of legal experience and medical knowledge to advise you about your legal rights and treatment alternatives to ensure that your rights are properly protected.

 Traumatic brain injury cases are extremely time sensitive; it is imperative that measures be taken to ensure your proper diagnosis and treatment, preserve evidence, prove the nature and extent of your injuries, and enable experts to establish the cause of your injuries.

 If you or a loved one has sustained a traumatic brain injury as a result of an accident or assault, call the Law Offices of William E. Weiss at 1-888-622-7274 today.

 Don’t delay-you may have a valid claim and may be entitled to compensation for injuries, but a lawsuit must be filed before the applicable statute of limitations expires.